 See Related: Best Tumi Travel Kits

-You will need to protect your eyes more than anything on an ocean cruise trip.
-Invest in a pair of high-quality polarized sunglasses to keep your eyes safe from the sun’s harsh glare.
+You must protect your eyes more than anything on an ocean cruise trip.
+Invest in high-quality polarized sunglasses to protect your eyes from the sun’s glare.

 See Related: Best Travel Sized Cologne

 A luxury cruise does not solely consist of outdoor adventures and trips.
-Instead, you’ll be dining in exclusive restaurants and attending fascinating casinos with your friends and family.
+Instead, you’ll dine in exclusive restaurants and attend fascinating casinos with your friends and family.

 That’s why you should pack some formal clothes for evening wear.
-Men will need some formal dress shirts with blazers and pants, while women will need cocktail dresses and, of course, jewelry.
+Men will need formal dress shirts with blazers and pants, while women will need cocktail dresses and jewelry.

 See Related: Best Travel Blankets

 Your Norweigan packing list should not solely consist of clothing items.
-Instead, there are many other essentials, including toiletries and convenience items that you’ll have to carry along with you on your trip.
+Instead, there are many other essentials, including toiletries and convenience items, that you’ll have to carry with you on your trip.